 You can find the main shutoff valve either at the water meter or where the mainline enters your home.

 If the pipe hasn’t burst yet, the Consumers Report suggests turning on the faucet, because running water through the pipe will help to melt the ice.

-Some other ways you can thaw those frozen pipes is by applying direct heat to the section of pipe that is frozen.
-You can do this by using a heating pad, hair dryer, space heater, or towels soaked in hot water.
+Some other ways you can thaw those frozen pipes is by applying direct heat to the section of the pipe that is frozen.
+You can do this by using a heating pad, hairdryer, space heater, or towels soaked in hot water.